 - Model hardware architecture at the system level

-- Program your FPGA without writing any code
+- Program your FPGA or SoC without writing any code

-- Simulate and debug your FPGA using MATLAB and Simulink tools
+- Simulate and debug your FPGA or SoC using MATLAB and Simulink products

 Using MATLAB with Intel FPGAs and SoCs

-HDL Coder™ generates synthesizable VHDL or Verilog directly from HDL-ready Simulink and MATLAB function blocks for applications such as signal processing, wireless communications, motor and power control, and image/video processing.
-Intel DSP Builder adds Intel-specific blocks to Simulink, which can be integrated with native blocks for simulation and HDL code generation.
+HDL Coder™ generates synthesizable VHDL® or Verilog® directly from HDL-ready Simulink and MATLAB function blocks for applications such as signal processing, wireless communications, motor and power control, and image/video processing.

 DSP Builder for Intel FPGAs adds Intel-specific blocks to Simulink for system-level simulation and hardware deployment.
 You can integrate DSP Builder blocks with native Simulink blocks for HDL code generation.